namlani/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
-Created a supervised machine learning model in order to ccurately predict credit risk.
-Using a credit card credit dataset from LendingClub, a peer-to-peer lending services company, the data was oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
-Then, used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Finally, evaluated the performance of these models and made a written recommendation on whether they should be used to predict credit risk.
+Created a supervised machine learning model in order to accurately predict credit risk.
+Using a credit card dataset from LendingClub, a peer-to-peer lending services company, the data was oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
+Then, a combinatorial approach of over- and undersampling employing the SMOTEENN algorithm was used.
+Next, two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, were used to predict credit risk.
+Finally, the performance of these models were evaluated and a written recommendation was made on whether they should be used to predict credit risk.

 ## Results
 ### Naive Random Oversampling